A writing style is the way a writer writes a story. It’s the words used, the sentence structure, the tone used, and even the method used.

 Simple is better with young children.

-There’s a great book to help with the use of age appropriate words when writing for children, “The Children’s Writer’s Word Book” by Alijandra and Tayopa Mogilner.
+There’s a great book to help with the use of age-appropriate words when writing for children, “The Children’s Writer’s Word Book” by Alijandra and Tayopa Mogilner.

 B. In addition to simple words and simple sentences, you need to think about the scenarios you’re creating.
-You don’t want to give young children bad or dangerous ideas, like sneaking out at night, or running away from parents when in an amusement park, or running into the street.
+You don’t want to give young children harmful or dangerous ideas, like sneaking out at night, or running away from parents when in an amusement park, or running into the street.

 This doesn’t pertain to young adults and even some upper middle grade.
 In these genres, the reader is able to grasp just about as much as an adult.

-But, for picture books you need to keep it on the simpler side.
+But for picture books, you need to keep it on the simpler side.

 2. Parents and teachers may be involved.